Skip to Content

 Jumpers – Use good quality jumpers.

-If you are not familiar with jump-starting, you’ll find a complete guide here, “Jump starting riding mower”.
+If you are unfamiliar with jump-starting, you’ll find a complete guide here, “Jump starting riding mower.”

 Dash Lights Don’t Work

-When the fuse blows, all power is lost, changing it is simple.
+When the fuse blows, all power is lost; changing it is simple.
 It is important to replace the fuse with the correct amp rating.
-If the fuse keeps blowing – the fuse rating is too low or there’s a short-to-ground wiring fault.
+If the fuse keeps blowing, the rating is too low, or there’s a short-to-ground wiring fault.

-Fuse Location – Places they like to hide include, under-seat, under the hood, behind the fuel tank, incorporated into the Control module.
+Fuse Location – Places they like to hide include under-seat, under the hood, behind the fuel tank, and control module incorporated.
 Modules are usually under the dash panel.

 Check Safety Sensors